daggerok/quarkus-kubernetes-example/README.md

 * global headers
 * mustache reactive vertx handlebars templating
 * build and push docker images by using fabric8 docker-maven-plugin
+* correct docker container CMD and ENTRYPOINT usage
+* application is running in docker with qaurkus user

 ## resources